 In the second stages of PAD, people can have tiredness, aching, or cramping in the calves, thighs, hips, or buttocks when walking, especially up hills.
 This symptom is called “claudication.”

-In later stages of PAD, people can have pain and color changes in the legs and toes, even while resting.
+In the later stages of PAD, people can have pain and color changes in the legs and toes, even while resting.
 They can go on to develop skin wounds or gangrene of the toes and feet.

-PAD diagnosis begins with telling your healthcare provider about your symptoms.
+PAD diagnosis begins with telling your healthcare team about your symptoms.
 They’ll ask you for details, including if your symptoms get worse when you walk.
 They’ll then do a physical examination.
 This includes feeling the pulses in your legs and feet and looking at your skin for ulcers or infections.

 If they suspect you have PAD, they may order some additional testing, including: